COVID 19 UPDATE

 Why join StringWizards?

 First and foremost because it's fun.
-Ask around, or come by for yourself.
-One day it could be summer or a dorm job in college, after school should be your time.
+Ask around, or come by for yourself. .

 What is the Commitment?